 - Send the second copy of the letter by regular mail.

 - Keep a copy of the letter as proof of the letter.

 Contact the Texas Access and Visitation Hotline.

-Legal Aid of NorthWest Texas, as a grantee of the Office of the Attorney General, operates a toll-free telephone hotline which provides easy access for noncustodial parents across Texas to basic legal information, education and resources on the following issues:
+Texas Legal Services Center, as a grantee of the Office of the Attorney General, operates a toll-free telephone hotline which provides easy access for noncustodial parents across Texas to basic legal information, education, and resources on the following issues:

 You can also consider using our visitation enforcement kit to enforce your visitation orders.
 Click the link below for more information on enforcing visitation.